 Out and About

-A trip to the Natural State wouldn’t be complete without a stop at Crater of Diamonds State Park.
-This diamond mine is open to the public and you get to keep whatever you mine.
+A trip to The Natural State wouldn’t be complete without a stop at Crater of Diamonds State Park.
+This diamond mine is open to the public and you get to keep whatever rocks you mine (specified rules limit quantity).
 Located in Murfreesboro, it’s also the site of an aquatic park and splash pad for cooling off post-dig.

 A trip to Magic Springs Theme & Water Park is an exciting adventure to bring out the kid in everyone.
 As Arkansas’s only theme and water park, it features roller coasters, waterslides, a wave pool, lazy river and more.
 If you’re visiting in the summer, make sure to stay for the summer concert series, which brings national touring acts to the outdoor amphitheater.